-2.21.
-Dividend distribution
+2.20 Dividend distribution

-Dividend distributed to shareholders is recognized in the financial statements for the period in which such distribution is approved by the General Assembly of the Company's Shareholders.
+Dividend distributed to shareholders is recognized as a liability in the financial statements for the period in which such distribution is approved by the general meeting of the Company's shareholders.

-2.22.
-Rounding
+2.21 Rounding

 Differences between amounts in the Financial Statements and the respective amounts in the notes are due to rounding.